alonshrestha/stechalon.com/_posts/2019-10-26-linux-file-system-explained.md

 # Linux File System Types

-Linux provides different types of file system formats for partitioning the disk which is listed below.
+Linux provides different types of file system formats for [partitioning the disk](https://stechalon.com/virtualization-virtual-box-machine#history-of-virtualization){:target="_blank"} which is listed below.
 Each has its own merits of the use.

 |File Type  | Explanation|
 |:------|:--|